benber86/curve-blog/content/posts/ng-mev/index.md

 </div>

 The total value of the sandwiches that could have been executed adds up to $7,338.
+The figure is a lower bound estimate as liquidity events can be an additional source of profitable sandwiches.
+It is also likely to increase in the near future as NG pools gain more adoption.
 This tells us that the absence of sandwiches is more likely to be due to a lack of searchers monitoring the pools and leaving money on the table, rather than to the dissuasive effect of dynamic fees.

 # Conclusion: Are Fee Multipliers Too Low?